coffeepy/mobile-flashcards/README.md

 This is a mobile ios app built using React Native and was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+### Please note this has only been tested on ios using Expo.

 ## How to install this project

 1. Clone or fork this repo and then